nccshecodes/shecodes-2020/src/posts/2015-06-19/2015-06-19-kent-digital-awards-2015-winner.md

 There’s no greater reward than seeing a client so delighted, not only with the tangible business results the site has already brought in, but to have industry recognition alongside is an incredible buzz.
 Luckily I’d selected my handbag wisely and it was just large enough to fit both awards into for the taxi ride home.

-{% imageShortcode "src/images/blog/kent-digital-awards-2015-she-codes-silver.jpg", "holding the silver award" %}
+{% imageShortcode "src/posts/2015-06-19/kent-digital-awards-2015-she-codes-silver.jpg", "Kent Digital Awards 2015 Silver for Responsive Website", "break-left" %}

-{% imageShortcode "src/images/blog/kent-digital-awards-2015-she-codes-gold.jpg", "talking with the compare on stage with the gold award" %}
+{% imageShortcode "src/posts/2015-06-19/kent-digital-awards-2015-she-codes-gold.jpg", "Kent Digital Awards 2015 Gold for best Sports and Entertainment Website", "break-right" %}

 ## Getting Set For Next Year
 But the fun didn’t stop there, and today has been a full day geek fest at the Responsive Day Out 3 Conference.
 With a big grin still firmly in place, it’s been an inspiring day in Brighton swatting up on the latest web developments and what the future web may bring.